Let-to-buy mortgages can help you simultaneously buy your next house and let out your former home - but there are plenty of risks to consider first.

 A let-to-buy lender with a minimum buy-to-let LTV of 75% might let you borrow £50,000 from the property as a deposit to purchase your next home and convert your previous home to buy-to-let.

-However, this can be complex and costly and you might not meet lenders' buy-to-let criteria.
+The drawbacks are that it can be complex and costly and you might not meet lenders' buy-to-let criteria.

 Some lenders will grant you consent to let on your residential mortgage, allowing you to move and let out your home for a relatively short length of time.

-However, it might be harder to get a second residential mortgage to buy another home for yourself while you have consent to let.
+But it might be harder to get a second residential mortgage to buy another home for yourself while you have consent to let.

 If you really need to move for work or other reasons, consider whether you might be better off simply selling up and going into rented accommodation for a while.